dipscope/TypeManager.TS/README.md

     }
 }
 ```

-This will keep you away from controlling injection.

 When you are finished with definitions there are two possible ways to register a factory.
 You can use decorators.